AI agents can coordinate beyond human scale: Discussion

 \section{Discussion}

-Human societies are characterized by emergent behavior that cannot be understood just by studying individuals in isolation.
-Consensus is one of such emergent group capabilities that has proven crucial in the development of languages, widely accepted norms and religions.
-For humans, the Dunbar number $N_c\approx 150$ gives the maximal number of personal relations we can cultivate and thus also the maximal group size in which consensus, intended as the emergence of common social norms, can exist.
+Human societies are characterized by emergent behavior that cannot be understood by studying only individuals in isolation.
+The ability to coordinate is one of these emergent group properties that is crucial in the development of languages, social norms, and collective decisions.
+For humans, Dunbar's number $N_c\approx 200$ sets the maximal number of personal relations we can maintain and thus also the maximal group size in which consensus and coordination, intended as the spontaneous emergence of common social decisions, can exist.
 Studying humans and other primates, researchers have identified a power-law scaling connecting the neocortex ratio to the average group size \cite{dunbar1992neocortex}, thus proving the link between cognitive capabilities and the development of large societies.